 Biogeochemical dynamics from genome to watershed scales

-Climate change, extreme weather, land-use change, and other perturbations are significantly reshaping interactions among the vegetation, soil, fluvial, and subsurface compartments of watersheds throughout the world.
-Watersheds are recognized as Earth’s key functional unit for managing water resources, but their hydrological interactions also mediate biogeochemical processes that support all terrestrial life.
-These complex interactions, which occur within a heterogeneous landscape, can lead to a cascade of effects on downstream water availability, nutrient and metal loading, and carbon cycling.
-Despite significant implications for energy production, agriculture, water quality, and other societal benefits important to U.S. Department of Energy (DOE) energy and environmental missions, uncertainty associated with predicting watershed function and dynamics remains high.
-To address this uncertainty, the Subsurface Biogeochemical Research program, within DOE’s Office of Biological and Environmental Research (BER), is supporting the Watershed Function Scientific Focus Area (SFA).
+Extreme weather, climate change, drought, fire, and other disturbances are significantly reshaping interactions within watersheds throughout the world.
+Watersheds are recognized as Earth’s key functional unit for managing water resources, but their hydrological interactions also mediate biogeochemical processes that influence water quality and support all terrestrial life.
+Complex interactions between microbes, minerals, fluids, dissolved constituents, and plants occur across bedrock-to-canopy and terrestrial-aquatic continuums.
+These interactions lead to a cascade of effects on downstream water availability, nutrient and metal loading, and carbon and nitrogen cycling.
+The nature of these interactions, including their response to disturbance, varies throughout the watershed.
+Despite significant implications for energy production, agriculture, water quality, and other societal benefits important to U.S. Department of Energy (DOE) energy and environmental missions, uncertainty associated with predicting watershed hydro-biogeochemistry and its dynamic response to disturbance remains high.
+To address this uncertainty, the Subsurface Biogeochemical Research program within DOE’s Office of Biological and Environmental Research (BER), is supporting the Watershed Function Scientific Focus Area (SFA).